Frailty Team Banner

 • Risk of falls

-• Risk of deconditioning and step wise deterioration– see below for more details
+• Risk of deconditioning – see below for more details

 • Risk of worsened confusion (delirium)